 Source of Flooding Potential Connection to Proposed Development Screened In?
-Sewer The Proposed Development is primarily situated away from developed areas (due to its elevation).
+Surface water flooding is assessed in further detail in Section 3.5.
+Groundwater The Proposed Development is underlain by South Wales Upper Coal Measures which consists of a cyclical sequence of sandstone, mudstone, siltstone and coal seam layers (Secondary A aquifer).
+Groundwater flooding is assessed in further detail in Section 3.7.
+Yes Sewer The Proposed Development is primarily situated away from developed areas (due to its elevation).
 However, a DCWW watermain intersects the central portion of the Proposed Development across Mynyndd Llanhilleth Common.
-The risk of sewer flooding is therefore considered further in Section 3.7.
+The risk of sewer flooding is therefore considered further in Section 3.7 .
 Yes Artificial The NRW Reservoir Flood Risk Map (Figure 10A.7) shows that the Proposed Development is not located within an area of reservoir flood risk.
 In the wider area, flooding from artificial sources is predicted along the Afon Ebwy, Afon Ebwy Fach and a tributary near Abertillery associated with breach/failure of reservoirs to the north of the Proposed Development.
-No raised bodies of water are proposed as part of the development.
+No No raised bodies of water are proposed as part of the Proposed Development.
 Owing to the lack of source, the risk of artificial flooding in the area is considered to be low and is not considered further in this assessment.
-No